This Is Not Your Mama's Boring Vegetable Chicken Soup

 - Salt and pepper to taste

-- In a large stock pot (I use 2 pots because this often yields more than just one can hold depending on the size and amount of my vegetables) add the water, bone broth, and the chicken breasts (leave them whole).
-Boil until the breasts are fully cooked, about 20-30 minutes.
-You will get awesome health benefits as well as a richer flavor from the bone broth.
+- In a large stockpot (I use two pots because this often yields more than just one can hold depending on the size and amount of my vegetables), add the water, bone broth, and the chicken breasts (leave them whole).
+Boil until the breasts are cooked thoroughly, about 20-30 minutes.
+You will get excellent health benefits as well as a richer flavor from the bone broth.

-- While the chicken is boiling, add the olive oil and bacon to a medium skilled and saute' over medium heat for 2 minutes.
+- While the chicken is boiling, add the olive oil and bacon to a medium skillet and saute' over medium heat for 2 minutes.

-- Once the chicken is fully cooked, removed the breasts, cut into cubes and return to the pot to continue simmering as you chop the remaining vegetables.
+- Once the chicken is fully cooked, removed the breasts, cut into cubes and return to the pot to continue simmering while chopping the remaining vegetables.

-- Add the squash, green beans, and swiss chard or collard greens to the pot and simmer together for 15 minutes.
-This is when I add sea salt and pepper to taste.
+- Add the squash, green beans, and swiss chard or collard greens to the pot and simmer together for 15 minutes and add sea salt and pepper to taste.